-Revv D20 Review – My Full thoughts on the Small Amp
+Revv D20 Review – Is the Small amp worth the BIG Price?

 I have been after a new amp for the studio for a while, something with a bit more power and something a little different.
 However, the issue with buying tube amps is that you have to have a load attached to them or buy a combo.
 For what I was going to use it for, I didn’t want a combo.
 I also didn’t want to go down the load box route.
 After going to the British Boutique Guitar festival, and speaking to Henning and Tom (From Elevated Jam Tracks), they both highly recommended the Revv D20.
 Great pedal platform, small and lightweight and also has the Two Notes load box built-in.
 Sounded perfect!